Harness Engineering,

-of software giants.
+grounded in software giants.

 Behavior-Driven Development